ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 It is also possible that the Administrator performs the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to register.

-* The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.01 (Created) response.
+* The name of the OSCORE group MUST take the value specified in the 'group_name' parameter from the 2.01 (Created) response.

 * The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter in the POST request.

-* If also registering a related link to the Authorization Server associated with the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.01 (Created) response.
+* If also registering a related link to the Authorization Server associated with the OSCORE group, the related link MUST have as link target the URI specified in the 'as_uri' parameter from the 2.01 (Created) response.

 * As to every other information element describing the current group configuration, the following applies.